Research groups

 Core competences

-The core competences of this research group lie in the integration of perception, planning, decision-making, and control within automation systems.
+The core competences of this research group lie in the integration of perception, planning, control, and actuation within automation systems.
 Additionally, the group focuses on employing rigorous testing and verification methods to assess system safety.
+We create methods and tools for efficient, flexible, and safe automation systems capable of collaborating with humans.

 Applications span industrial automation and autonomous systems, as well as the use of robotic devices in medical applications.

-The group includes at present 4 professors, 1 adjunct professor, 1 senior researcher and 11 PhD students.
+The group includes at present 4 professors, 1 adjunct professor, 1 senior researcher, 1 post-doc, 1 researcher and 12 PhD students.

 Industrial and scientific challenges